moq-wg/warp-streaming-format/draft-law-moq-warpmedia.md

 This document uses the conventions detailed in Section 1.3 of {{!RFC9000}} when describing the binary encoding.

 # Packaging

 Each codec bitstream MUST be packaged in to a sequence of Objects within a separate track.

 Media tracks SHOULD be media-time aligned.
 CMAF {{CMAF}} Aligned Switching Sets meet this requirement.
 A receiver SHOULD be able to cleanly switch between media tracks at group boundaries.

 Each group MUST be independently decodeable.
-Assigning a new group ID to each CMAF Segment (see {{CMAF}} sect 6.6.4) meets this requirement.
+Assigning a new group ID to each CMAF Fragment (see {{CMAF}} sect 6.6.1) meets this requirement.

 ## Catalog objects